bjornharrtell/presentations/foss4g/2016/jsts/PITCHME.md

 # JSTS

-A port of Java Topology Suite<!-- .element: class="fragment" -->
+A port of Java Topology Suite

 Note:
 Hello everyone.
 This is a talk about JSTS, a port of the Java Topology Suite.